 On the other hand, medical billing is just one of the many applications of codified medical records.
-Between EHR, insurance claims, administrative data, surveys, and trials, there’s a massive amount of data to process in healthcare every day.
+Between EHR, insurance claims, administrative data, surveys, and trials, there’s a massive amount of data to process in healthcare daily.

 In this context, having a set of unified codes instead of thousands of terms for procedures, medications, and conditions is a true lifesaver when managing the information flow.
 It supports:

-- Patients, who receive overall better and faster care, particularly when several healthcare providers are involved in their treatment.
+- Patients receive better and faster care, particularly when several healthcare providers are involved in their treatment.

-- Physicians, who can focus on delivering care rather than on decoding abbreviations and acronyms in the records transferred from another practice.
+- Physicians can focus on delivering care rather than decoding abbreviations and acronyms in the records transferred from another practice.

-- Administrative staff, who work more efficiently, benefitting from streamlined data entry, billing, and compliance assurance procedures.
+- Administrative staff, who work more efficiently, benefit from streamlined data entry, billing, and compliance assurance procedures.

 Medical coding helps ensure that all parties in a healthcare ecosystem stay on the same page and communicate smoothly and efficiently.

 All of that sounds great, but it’s important to remember that such an efficient flow of healthcare data is only possible thanks to the everyday work of medical coders.
 Unfortunately, similar to medical billers, their job can get very repetitive.

 The usual workday of a medical coder consists of going through medical records, interpreting them, and assigning them appropriate codes.
 It is an arduous task and one prone to errors, especially after several hours of mapping lines of text to digits.
 Thankfully, automated bots are capable of assisting coders with many of these tasks: